 You will be in awe of the red rock, desert plants, spectacular formations, and breathtaking scenery in Arches National Park.
 This park features the world’s largest concentration of natural sandstone arches.
 Most visitors start with the 36-mile round-trip scenic drive that allows you to see most of the main attractions.

 This park caters to various skill levels.
 Most of the main viewpoints are only a short walk.
 Some are paved which is great for wheelchairs or those who have difficulty walking.
 The park also offers a variety of hikes and tours.
 Check out this link to Discovermoab for more details.

 I think we’d all agree on two big highlights of the day.

 - Eating our packed lunch near Balanced Rock while watching rock climbers!

 - The satisfaction of hiking to Delicate Arch and enjoying the beauty of nature!

 Delicate Arch Hike

-The Delicate Arch trail is a 3 mile out and back hike that ascends 600 feet.
-The hike is considered “difficult,” the reason is because it has no shade.
+The Delicate Arch trail is a 3-mile out-and-back hike that ascends 600 feet.
+The hike is considered “difficult” due to the lack of shade and high temperatures.
 Therefore, make sure you carry plenty of water and wear sunscreen.
 The view along the hike is spectacular and you’ll be amazed once you reach the arch.
 The arch is one of the icons for the state of Utah.
-This is the arch that is on the Utah license plate and we’re seen in used in other adversiting around the state.
+This is the arch that is on the Utah license plate and we’re seen in used in other advertising around the state.